 The Series 2021 Bonds are subject to optional redemption prior to maturity as outlined in the Bond Indenture.
 The Bonds are also subject to mandatory sinking fund redemption prior to their selected maturity in the manner outlined in the Bond Indenture.
+The Bonds are subject to extraordinary mandatory redemption prior to their selected maturity in the manner determined by the Bond Registrar if certain events occurred as outlined in the Bond Indenture.

 The Bond Indenture established a debt service reserve requirement as well as other restrictions and requirements relating principally to the use of proceeds to pay for the infrastructure improvements and the procedures to be followed by the District on assessments to property owners.
 The District agrees to levy special assessments in annual amounts adequate to provide payment of debt service and to meet the reserve requirements.
-The District was in compliance with the requirements at September 30, 2022.
+The District was in compliance with the requirements at September 30, 2024.